 Shelter Nova Scotia provides a safe place to stay for those in need.
 They also operate the newly opened Housing Hub Drop-In on Cunard Street.
 Donations to their Care and Comfort Wish List would be greatly appreciated this holiday season.

 Veith House has been serving local residents since 1970.
 They are once again fundraising for families in need this holiday season.
 Last year they supported over 200 families!
 To help children and families in need, contact them by email at firstname.lastname@example.org or call 902-453-4320 and say you want to talk about Happy Holidays!

 Children could choose to use some of their saved money to shop for a new toy.
 Some organizations request donations for specific families and provide ages of the children in need.
 This can definitely add a personal touch when you go shopping.

-The holiday season is an opportune time for us to teach children about charity and to encourage the spirit of giving.
-Our children learn by what they see so the most positive impact we can make is by simply being a good neighbour, family member and friend.
+The holiday season is an opportune time for us to teach our children about the spirit of giving.
+Our children learn by what they see so the most positive impact we can make is by simply being a good neighbour, family member, and friend.
 Let’s all spread some holiday cheer!
 Happy holidays, everyone!